KhaiHuy123/movie-recommendation-system/README.md

 # movie-recommendation-system
-Here I created movie search engine using public datasets "ml-25m" .
+* Here I created movie search engine using public datasets "ml-25m".
 This is a simple project created for studying and to do some researches
-Hope you like it.
+* Hope you like it.
+If having any questions, feel free to contact me by this : nkhuy1109@gmail.com

 ![image](https://github.com/KhaiHuy123/movie-recommendation-system/assets/86825653/8fdabefb-0127-4c96-ab72-b04f52e378a0)